SYMBOLS

 (c) barley-based glucose syrups

-(d) cereals for the production of alcoholic distillates, including ethyl alcohol of agricultural origin
+(d) cereals for the production of alcoholic distillates, including ethyl alcohol of agricultural origin - Interesting facts about the clinical picture

 Celiac disease (Sprue) is a chronic disease of the mucous membrane of the small intestine due to hypersensitivity to gluten, the gluten protein found in many cereals.
 The intolerance persists for life, is partly genetically determined and cannot be treated causally at present.